-If the full-text access to a resource is not available, the library participates in an inter-library loan program called Illiad.
+If the full-text access to a resource is not available, the library provides an inter-library loan service.
+Information about inter-library loan and how to access it is found on the Interlibrary Loan at The Chicago School page.
 It is a completely free service to request articles and book chapters to be electronically sent to you and books loaned to you.